 There are scores of legal and legit ways to add to your income, whether selling stuff, working from home or going online.
-After all, no matter how good a MoneySaver you are, a bit more's always useful.
+After all, no matter how good a MoneySaver you are, a bit more money's always useful.

 This guide to how to make money, possibly gaining £1,000s of extra cash, is designed to work alongside your tips in the forum.